Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.8.1.0:
 - BUGFIX (Alban): CRASH!!
 100% crash at Startup on Linux (due to multithreading of the SplashScreen).
+- BUGFIX (Alban): CRASH!!
+If you change the Preference when the Part Library is empty
 - BUGFIX (Alban): Display the Help when pressing F1 (or via the Help menu) on Mac and Linux, if you have a CHM viewer installed.
 - BUGFIX (Alban): Fix some bug for the behavior of the text box in the Save Group in Library window.
 - BUGFIX (Alban): Now the selection is not cleared after an Export (but still not visible in the exported image)